Data lakes, warehouses, and lakehouses are all designed to store data.

 The traditional data warehouse approach involved extracting data from many sources, cleansing and transforming it, and loading it into a centralized data repository.
 This approach is time-consuming and expensive, and it doesn't always provide the most accurate data because data can become stale by the time it is loaded into the data warehouse.

-There has been a shift from traditional data warehouses to data lakes in recent years.
-A data lake is a centralized repository that can store structured, unstructured, and semi-structured data.
+There has been a recent shift from traditional warehouses to data lakes.
+A data lake is a centralized repository storing structured, unstructured, and semi-structured data.
 Data lakes are built on top of a Hadoop cluster, a scalable storage platform that can handle large amounts of data.

-The biggest advantage of a data lake is that it can provide near-real-time retrieval because the data is not transformed and loaded into a centralized repository.
+The most significant advantage of a data lake is that it can provide near-real-time retrieval because the data is not transformed and loaded into a centralized repository.
 Data lakes also can scale more efficiently than traditional data warehouses.

-The biggest disadvantage of data lakes is that they can be challenging to manage and govern.
+Their most significant disadvantage is that they can be challenging to manage and govern.
 Without proper management, data lakes can become a dumping ground for all data, making it difficult to find and use the most relevant data.
+We need to frequently monitor the lake for poor data quality.
+This is less concerning in a data warehouse, thanks to its standard schema.

 Also, data lakes aren't a good option for OLAP workloads requiring highly-structured data due to their unstructured nature.

 Data lakes perform best when they are used alongside a data warehouse.
-For example, data lakes can store raw data, while data warehouses can be used for storing cleansed and transformed data.
-This approach provides the best of both worlds: the flexibility of a data lake and the reliability of a data warehouse.
+For example, they can store raw data, while data warehouses can be used for storing cleansed and transformed data.
+This approach provides the best of both worlds: a data lake's flexibility and a data warehouse's reliability.

 Data lakehouses are also designed to be more scalable and easier to manage than data lakes.